“Tying the knot is so blissful and magical that our happy-ever-after entails no responsibilities whatsoever”, said no newlywed ever!

 2) Be Future Proof, Be Protected

 You can never be too secure for the inevitable future that’s why the best way to have a future-proof wedded life is to be insured.
-There’s a ton of insurance companies that could cover both your personal property as well as your medical care.
+There’s a ton of insurance companies that offers affordable term life insurance.
+They can also cover both your personal property as well as your medical care.
 The sense of security to be covered by these policies could shift your attention to important things and have that sense of safety that your marriage could easily flourish in all directions.
 Nobody wants to deal with liabilities that could set us back from our plans.

 3) Go Eco-friendly